ryankooy/liri-node-app/README.md

 ### log.txt

-In addition to printing all arguments' results to the command line, Liri logs the data as text to *log.txt*, allowing a user to access a receipt of all prior searches.
+In addition to displaying any results, Liri logs the data as text to *log.txt*, allowing a user to access a receipt of all prior searches.

 ## Technologies Used